awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 The last step in configuring permissions for Amazon S3 integration is associating your IAM role with your DB instance\.
 Note the following requirements:
 + You must have access to an IAM role with the required Amazon S3 permissions policy attached to it\.
-+ You can only associate one IAM role with your RDS for Oracle at a time\.
++ You can only associate one IAM role with your RDS for Oracle DB instance at a time\.
 + The status of your instance must be `available`\.

 #### Console<a name="oracle-s3-integration.preparing.instance.console"></a>